 This factor relates to the general layout and organisation of the landscape.
 It’s about the arrangement of space so that it feels right.
 Getting that balance of clear, open space and protective, buffering screening.
 Preferences here generally range from the highly formal and symmetrical to the completely informal and organic.

 A formal garden structure provides a pleasing sense of order.
-If designed and maintained well, it lends a sense of tranquility.
+If designed and maintained well, it lends a sense of tranquillity.
 You have a feeling that everything is in its place and under control.
 A formal garden complements a house that has a strong symmetry, particularly in the front.
 It might reflect to the world your well-ordered personality.
 Clipped hedging, strong definition of lawns and paved areas and strategic positioning of ornamental features are also characteristic of highly structured formal garden designs.

 The grand gardens of Renaissance France or Italy are classic examples of formal gardens that are designed to impress.
 There are great orderly avenues of trimmed shrubs with intricate parterres of massed bedding plants laid out to look impressive from the higher levels of the chateaux.
 The Islamic garden is an older example of a formal symmetrical layout with the particular inclusion of water.
 These gardens were designed to create a sense of cool seclusion with their ponds and rills, beneath the shade of precisely arranged canopy trees.